maksimyaromin/maksimyaromin.github.io/index.md

               date_to: 2018-12-31
               location: Minsk, Belarus
               achievements:
-                - "Work on several products of the company to automate banking operations.
-Full stack development and support"
+                - "work on several products of the company to automate banking operations.
+Full stack development and support;"
-                - "Development of an internal MVVM framework based on KendoUI and AMD for creating front-end applications"
+                - "development of an internal MVVM framework based on KendoUI and AMD for creating front-end applications."
             - company: Upwork.com
               position:
                 - Freelancer